 The departure time from Ano Lehonia is 10:00 (outbound).
 From Milies the train departs at 15:00 (inbound).
 On both legs, a 15m stop is made at Ano Gatzea.

-Return tickets cost 18 euro for adults and 10 euro for children, while one-way tickets cost 10 and 6 euro respectively.
+Return tickets cost 18 euro and one-way tickets cost 10, for adults.

-Tickets may be purchased at physical sales points of TRAINOSE and on line, through the TRAINOSE website: tickets.trainose.gr, as well as through mobile ticketing application (android).
+Tickets may be purchased at physical sales points of TRAINOSE and on line, through the TRAINOSE website: tickets.trainose.gr even 10 minutes before the departure of the train, as well as through mobile ticketing application.

 TRAINOSE offers a 10% discount for ticketing through mobile application.